ak-foster/UW-Python/00-README.md

 add it to my repo and push to my fork on gitHub.*

 **A little about me:**
-- My interest in Python started when created a script that makes paying my student loans easier. :)
+- My interest in Python started when created a script to make paying my student loans easier. :)
 - By day, I work in Product @ Amazon (5+ years).
 By night, I'm a wannabe professor helping with UW Python classes.

 **Want to Connect?**